jquinby/jekyll-now/_posts/2019-02-14-seek-counsel.markdown

 compassion, faithfulness, loving-kindness, the dignity of the individual, and the sanctity of life.

-The _parsha_ are explored like this with a particular focus on the ethical
+The _parsha_ are explored with a particular focus on the ethical
 dimensions: what is going on here, what is revealed about God, and what do we do now, and so on.
-There is wisdom here for anyone to read.
+There is wisdom here for anyone.
 Highly recommended.